MaicoLeberle/sdd-conductor/README.md

 **sdd-conductor** is an **AI agent-assisted software development orchestration system**.

 It is a corpus of markdown files that an AI agent ingests as context, after which it can assist in developing a separate, independently-maintained target project.
-The instructions cover system loading, project bootstrapping, development plan tasks derivation and iterative execution, specification derivation, and completion review.
+The instruction set covers system loading, project bootstrapping, tasks derivation and iterative execution, project specification derivation, completion review, among others.

 Collaboration between the user and the agent is central to the workflow: the user remains in control at every step, reviewing outputs, making decisions and requesting changes, while the agent